TeleAI-mcp/modern-cli-tool-u6pl/README.md

-# modern-cli-tool-u6pl
+# Modern Cli Tool U6Pl

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.